Wallingford railway branch line: Planning and construction

 In 1861 a branch railway was proposed from near Cholsey, to run through Wallingford, Benson, Watlington and Chinnor to reach Princes Risborough, but the idea was not progressed.
-In 1863 a more modest scheme, to build only as far as Wallingford, went to Parliament but the promoters withdrew the Bill.
+In 1863 a more modest scheme, to build only as far as Wallingford, went to Parliament but the promoters withdrew the bill.

 The scheme was revived late in 1863, now proposing a line from Cholsey to Wallingford and Watlington, with enthusiastic support from the latter town.
-Public meetings in January 1864 expressed a desire to proceed, and a Bill went to the 1864 session of Parliament.
-The line was authorised by Act of 25 July 1864, with capital of £80,000: it was to be called the Wallingford and Watlington Railway.
+Public meetings in January 1864 expressed a desire to proceed, and a bill went to the 1864 session of Parliament.
+The line was authorised by an act of Parliament, the Wallingford and Watlington Railway Act 1864 (27 & 28 Vict. c. cclxvi), of 25 July 1864, with capital of £80,000: it was to be called the Wallingford and Watlington Railway.

-While the Parliamentary Act authorised the capital of £80,000, the company needed to get commitment from investors to subscribe that money, and the process did not prove easy; however by the Spring of 1865 sufficient funds were available to let a contract for the construction as far as Wallingford.
+While the Wallingford and Watlington Railway Act 1864 authorised the capital of £80,000, the company needed to get commitment from investors to subscribe that money, and the process did not prove easy; however by the Spring of 1865 sufficient funds were available to let a contract for the construction as far as Wallingford.
 The line was to make a junction with the GWR main line at Wallingford Road station, and run north-westward alongside the GWR for three-quarters of a mile before turning north-eastward run independently to Wallingford.
-The track gauge was authorised by the Act to be either broad or narrow (later known as "standard gauge"), but the Great Western Railway main line at Cholsey had just been converted from broad gauge to mixed gauge, so the decision was taken to build the Wallingford and Watlington line to the narrow gauge.
+The track gauge was authorised by the act to be either broad or narrow (later known as "standard gauge"), but the Great Western Railway main line at Cholsey had just been converted from broad gauge to mixed gauge, so the decision was taken to build the Wallingford and Watlington line to the narrow gauge.
 It was to be the first branch off the GWR's main line to be made on the narrow gauge.
 First proposals were to construct Wallingford station adjacent to the market place, but in fact it was located on the southern margin of the town.

 In the Autumn of 1865 a local newspaper reported on progress:

-Wallingford and Watlington Railway: This railway, which runs through the parish of Cholsey and forms a junction with the main line of the G.W.R., is progressing rapidly toward completion.
-The cutting in Cholsey field and near the Wallingford-road station, which is 60 feet deep and nearly perpendicular, will shortly be completed.
-The permanent rails are laid for a considerable distance near Wallingford.
-The Cholsey station (it is said) will be near the church, which will be a most convenient spot, not only for the inhabitants of Cholsey, but for Aston, Blewbury and the adjoining villages to the west.
-The starting point will be at the Wallingford-road station.

 If Cholsey station had been built, it would have been on the road to South Moreton, near St Mary's church.
 The name was reusued by GWR for Cholsey station, which was later built for services using the GWR main line.
 The Wallingford Road station on the main line was renamed Moulsford on the day the Wallingford branch opened.